rossGardiner/ecto-trigger/guides/about.md

 To quantise models, making them suitable for inference on microcontrollers, you can use our [quantisation tool](./usage.md).

 5. Deployment
-For guidance on how to deploy a quantised model, see [here]().
+For guidance on how to deploy a quantised model, see [here](./deployment.md) for our example using the ESP32-S3 chipset.

-## Performance

-We tested Ecto-Trigger on a challenging use-case, finding  images which contain insects.

 ## How can I cite Ecto-Trigger?